Euro-BioImaging/OME_Zarr_Tools/README.md

 1. In Firefox browse to the Google Doc containing the installation command (you need to type the address starting with `tinyurl...` into the Firefox search bar and press enter)
 1. Copy the installation command (starting with `cd ~ ...`) from the Google Doc into the Terminal window and press enter
 1. This can take about 10-20 minutes.
-1. Configuration of the default s3 credentials for 'zseg' is complete.
+1. It should finish with the message: `Configuration of the default s3 credentials for 'zseg' is complete.`

 ## Practical